OwnersUp/ownersup.com/_posts/2018-08-14-time-management-best-practices-for-the-busy-entrepreneur.md

 Being productive does not mean being busy.
 When you are on top of things, there's no need to feel that your time is not enough to accomplish things. &nbsp;

 As an empowered entrepreneur, every minute should matter to you.
 Dedicate your time on things that can make your business and even yourself grow.
 Continue educating yourself or joining a mastermind group for entrepreneurs to learn more strategies that can help your business prosper.

+_To see a great infographic about time management, [click here](https://ownersup.com/accountability/growth/efficiency/2018/08/14/time-management-infographic.html).